Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### JONNY

-And like, as soon as we setup, I was like, Salesa is going to be in there.
+And like, as soon as we set up, I was like, Salesa is going to be in there.

 #### ALEX